Segalmen/openwrt-custom/README.md

 ## Notes
-- Gaming_DSCP does not require manual DiffServ configuration in LuCI.
+- DSCP policy logic does not require manual DiffServ configuration in LuCI.
   When using Seg_Layer_Cake.qos, CAKE automatically operates in DiffServ mode and honors DSCP markings.
 - This project does not override existing firewall rules.
 - nftables rules are created dynamically and cleaned up properly.